Allegheny-Computer-Science-600610-25-26/ready-set-research-syllabus/cmpsc-600-fall-syllabus.md

   - [ ] The project pitch contained an effective tool demonstration
   - [ ] The project pitch gave a clear project motivation
   - [ ] The student effectively answered the questions from the audience
-  - [ ] The student completed the project pitch within the five-minute time limit
+  - [ ] The student completed the project pitch within the stated time limit
-  - [ ] The student completed the question and answer session within the two-minute time limit
+  - [ ] The student completed the question and answer session within the stated time limit

+- **Project Demonstration**
   - [ ] The student completed the tool demonstration within the one-minute time limit

 - **General Thesis Requirements**